 - While you are waiting for the caustic soda solution to cool down, melt your oils using your soap pot.
 Place your second thermometer into the bowl of oils so that you can monitor the oil’s temperature.

 - If using silicone soap moulds, place them onto a tray, such as a baking tray.
 Carefully pour your soap into the mould(s).
 You can use a spatula to get every last bit of soap out.
 Do not overfill them.
-If the surface is not smooth from when you poured your soap, give them a little shake and they will smooth out.
+If the surface is not smooth from when you poured your soap, give them a little shake, and it will smooth out.
 The same applies if you are using some other container as a mould.

 - Allow your soap to set, undisturbed, for 24 to 48 hours.

 - Check your soaps for firmness.
-They should be firm to the touch but not rock hard.
+They should be firm to the touch but not rock-hard.
 If it is still too soft to remove from the mould(s) without damaging the shape of the soap, leave it longer.
 Once it is firm to the touch, simply pop the soap out of the mould.
-Place your soaps on a plastic needlepoint screen, sushi mats or something similar to air dry.
+Place your soaps on a plastic needlepoint screen, sushi mats, or something similar to air dry.
 You want something that will allow air to circulate around the soap.
 Turn your soap over once a week.

 - Allow your soaps to cure for six weeks before using your soap.
 This allows for the saponification to be completed.